striderzz/2D-Platformer-Unity/README.md

 ## Features:
 Tilemap Integration: Leverage Unity's Tilemap system for efficient level design and quick iteration.

-Player Controller: A customizable player controller script with smooth movement and responsive input handling.
+Player Controller: A customizable player controller script with smooth movement and double jump movement.

+Game Manager and UI Manager: Systems to manage gameplay.

+Player Death and Respawning: Respawn and death system.

 Platformer Mechanics: Jumping, double-jumping, and grounded movement are all set up for a classic platformer feel.

-Collision Detection: Precise and reliable collision detection is needed to ensure accurate interaction with the environment.

-Sample Levels: Explore example levels that showcase different platformer scenarios and challenges.

-Unity Physics Integration: Utilize Unity's physics engine for realistic interactions between game elements.
+Coins and Pickups: Coins and Pickups to make gameplay feel fun.

 ## Getting Started:
 Clone the repository.